based on Reviews

 What can micronutrients do for COPD?

-It could also be shown (cf. ESPEN 2006) that muscle loss occurs in COPD patients in the early stages.
-This can include lack of exercise due to breathing problems, lack of nutrients (seeO) and/or in chronic inflammatory processes caused by COPD.
-Therefore, Magnesium, which is directly involved in muscle function, is a standard component in the context of micronutrient therapy for COPD.
-In addition, protein intake should be slightly increased: to build muscle 2.5 g of protein per kilogram of body weight, to maintain 1.9 g/kg (cf. Bargon J, Müller U; Nutrition for COPD; Nutrition Survey 2012; 2:96).
+It has also been shown (see ESPEN 2006) that in COPD patients, even in the early stages, Muscle loss This can lead to lack of exercise due to respiratory problems, nutrient deficiencies (s.o.) and/or chronic inflammatory processes caused by COPD.
+Therefore, magnesium, which is directly involved in muscle function, is a standard component in micronutrient therapy for COPD.
+In addition, the Protein intake slightly increased be: for muscle building 2.5 g protein per kilogram of body weight, for maintenance 1.9 g/kg (cf. Bargon J, Müller U; Nutrition for COPD; Nutrition Review 2012; 2: 96).

-Finally, around 1/3 of all COPD patients have osteoporosis (cf. copd-germany.de).
-The cause has not yet been conclusively clarified, but it is suspected that there is a connection with the therapy of inhaled cortisone (ICS) (cf. COPD guidelines 2018).
-A useful supplement for accompanying osteoporosis is Calcium and Vitamin D3 & K2 , which is central to the regulation of calcium balance.
+Finally, about 1/3 of all COPD patients have osteoporosis (cf. copd-deutschland.deThe cause has not yet been conclusively clarified, but a connection with the treatment with inhaled cortisone (ICS) is suspected (see COPD guideline 2018).A sensible supplementation in the case of accompanying osteoporosis is calcium and Vitamin D3 & K2, which is central to the regulation of calcium balance.

 Since COPD causes chronic inflammation in the airways and lung tissue, two components play a central role in micronutrient therapy:

-• “Omega 3 fatty acids improve survival, bacterial invasion and inflammation in the lungs in mice.
-The data can be transferred to humans and improve patient outcomes and pneumonia risk” (cf. Hinojosa CA et al.; Omega-3 Fatty Acids in Contrast to omega-6 Protect Against Pneumococcal Pneumonia.
+• "Omega-3 fatty acids improve survival, bacterial invasion, and inflammation in the lungs in mice.
+These data can be extrapolated to humans and improve patient outcomes and pneumonia risk" (see Hinojosa CA et al.; Omega-3 Fatty Acids in Contrast to Omega-6 Protect Against Pneumococcal Pneumonia.
 Microb Pathog 2020, 141, 103979)

-• “Cysteine 1500 mg significantly reduces the exacerbation rate by 25% in COPD compared to placebo, but only after at least 3 months of therapy.
-In addition, quality of life and activity improved significantly” (cf. Zheng JP et al.; Effect of carbocisteine on acute exacerbation of chronic obstructive pulmonary disease (PEACE Study): a randomized placebo-controlled study; Lancet 2008; 371, 2013-2018)
+• "Cysteine 1500 mg significantly reduces the exacerbation rate in COPD by 25% compared to placebo, but only after at least 3 months of therapy.
+In addition, quality of life and activity improved significantly" (cf. Zheng JP et al.; Effect of carbocisteine on acute exacerbation of chronic obstructive pulmonary disease (PEACE Study): a randomized placebo-controlled study; Lancet 2008; 371, 2013-2018)

-The more than 100 known microbiota species (bacteria, viruses, bacteriophages, fungi) “sit” on the epithelium of the lungs.
-They come mainly from the throat (the main germs there are Neisseria, Prevotella and Veillonella) and more rarely from the nose or intestines (e.g.b through microaspiration).
+The more than 100 known microbiota species (bacteria, viruses, bacteriophages, fungi) “sit” on the epithelium of the lung.They come mainly from the throat (main germs there are Neisseria, Prevotella and Veillonella) and less frequently from the nose or intestine (z.B. by microaspiration).

 • cystic fibrosis, COPD, asthma, allergies, infections

-• Use of medication (e.g.b Antibiotics, corticoids)
+• Use of medication (z.B.
+Antibiotics, corticoids)

 Darm-Lungen-Achse

-Your shopping cart is currently empty.
+Your shopping cart